Rhoban/footstepnet_envs/README.md

 ## Train the Agent

-The easiest way to train the agent is to use (RL Baselines3 Zoo)[https://rl-baselines3-zoo.readthedocs.io/]
+The easiest way to train the agent is to use [RL Baselines3 Zoo](https://rl-baselines3-zoo.readthedocs.io/)

-The hyperparameters for the environment are defined in `hyperparameters/[algo-name]_footsteps.yml`.
+The hyperparameters for the environment are defined in `hyperparameters/[algo-name].yml`.
 For now, the best DRL algorithm for this environment is TD3.

 You can train an agent using: